ChinweIjy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Add script that counts the number of directories and sub-directories Add  a script that displays the 10 newest files in the current directory Add a script that takes a list of words as input and prints only words that appear exactly once
+Add script that counts the number of directories and sub-directories Add  a script that displays the 10 newest files in the current directory Add a script that takes a list of words as input and prints only words that appear exactly once Add a script that Display lines containing the pattern “root” from the file